 What drew us to Nua was their vision of changing the conversation (and lack thereof) around women's health by tackling menstruation – a taboo subject in India.
 Though pop culture and the media have done their part to bring it out in the open, it remains a topic that many Indian women are uncomfortable discussing in public.
+We've come a long way since then and what started as tackling menstruation has now evolved into womens wellness that rides on empathy and care.
+Nua's close knit community of 187K followers and a 53% subscriber retention rate are brand evangelists that drive conversations and new product development.

 Nua's community is its greatest marketing asset.
 Its massive online following has been built organically, by giving women a space to talk and feel cared for.
 And by reaching out directly to their customers – Nua products are sold through their own website – they've built an emotional connection with customers that the Whispers and Stayfrees of the world would envy.

 Nua's sanitary napkins are made in India following Korean quality standards, considered the gold standard in the feminine care industry.
 They are free of perfume and prints and soft to touch.
 Every woman has a different cycle, therefore the napkins come in packs of 12 that can be configured for low, medium and heavy flow days.
 The packaging design eschews being hidden away – No more brown paper bags, it's okay to keep this out in the open.
 Customers can opt for a subscription and delivery frequency of their choice, which ensures that packs are delivered promptly to their homes.
 Once used, a discreet sleeve is provided for disposal.
 Going through the entire customer journey, it's clear that they've thought about every possibly pain point and addressed it in a thoughtful way.
 They are constantly refining the product and making improvements to the overall experience, as a result of customer feedback.
+They've also diversified into period pain with their product called cramp comfort, a period nutrition mix called Uplift and are on their way to innovate more around womens wellness.

 The opportunity with Nua is in being more than a product.
 Listening to the community has been central to its model, and the focus is to continue to build a holistic and personalised experience in women's wellness through great products, genuine care and meaningful content that addresses real issues.